 What Battery Voltage Should You Choose?

 For a small system 24 volts is adequate.
 For a whole house system we need to increase that to 48 volts.
 Why not higher like 96?
 Because the National Electrical Code requirements change (and costs escalate) once you exceed 50 volts nominal.
 Increasing voltage decreases amperage flowing in the wires.
 Wires are sized based on the amps they must carry, so lower amperage means smaller wires which saves money.
 Using Ohm’s Law, we know that Power in Watts divided by voltage yields the current.
 40,000 watt-hours ÷ 24 volts results in a current of 1666 amp-hours.
 Since current is added when sources are connected in parallel, we need to add the amp-hour capacity of the batteries to exceed 1666.
+Note the lithium ion packs also come in 24/48 packs.

 The Trojan L16P battery has an amp-hour rating of 420 Ah.
 (See image at top of post.)
 Four of these connected in parallel will suffice and offset any inverter efficiency losses.
 Larger batteries typically have a lower voltage.
 This one is only 6 volts, so we will need 4 connected in series to build our voltage to 24 volts.
 Yes, we will need 16 of these big boys (at $300 each!) to keep us up and running.
 LED lights sound cheaper now, don’t they?